isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 is to assess an incoming packet and assign it to zero or more classes.
 The second step is to choose a subnet, possibly based on the class information.
-When the incoming packet is in the special class, "DROP, it is dropped and an debug message logged.
+When the incoming packet is in the special class, "DROP, it is dropped and a debug message logged.
 The next step is to evaluate class expressions depending on the built-in "KNOWN"/"UNKNOWN" classes after host reservation lookup, using them for pool/pd-pool selection and assigning classes from host reservations.
 The